kjd/idna/README.rst

 the ``--version`` argument allows the specification of the version of Unicode to use in computing the table data.
 For example, ``idna-data --version 9.0.0 make-libdata`` will generate library data against Unicode 9.0.0.

-Note that this script requires Python 3, but all generated library data will work in Python 2.7.

 Testing